plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 Feel the Plausible experience by visiting our [live demo link](https://plausible.io/plausible.io), where our website’s statistics are completely, publicly available.

-Let’s understand how to use your Plausible dashboard for understanding the site search data.
+Next, let’s understand how to use your Plausible dashboard for understanding the site search data.
 You can also have a look at our [list](https://plausible.io/blog/woocommerce-analytics-plugin#best-practices-for-using-plausible-analytics-for-woocommerce) of best practices to ensure a fully functioning Plausible dashboard.

 ### Filter Plausible dashboard by “Goal is WP Search Queries”